 "And then she brought out that musketoon," Guldo added, miserably.

 Recoome grinned at the memory.
-"Yeah, I love it when they shoot at me."
+"Aw yeah.
+I love it when they shoot at me."

 They left the bustling crowds, Jeice trailing slowly after them in order to catch one last glance at the girl in the window, but the drape had fallen back into place and she was gone.

-He was so caught up in the empty window that he failed to notice the changing of the flag from red to black.
+He was so caught up in the empty window and the memory of the girl's shrewd eyes on the Captain that he failed to notice the changing of the flag from purple to black.

-Prince Frieza laid a hand on her shoulder.
-"A great loss to the Kingdom, my dear, but an even greater loss of the heart, I think."
+Instead, Lord Frieza laid a hand on her shoulder.
+"A great loss to the seven kingdoms, my dear, but an even greater loss of the heart, I think."
 He paused for dramatic effect.
-"I can only hope to serve the country as faithfully as my father did."
+"I can only hope to serve my land as faithfully as my father did."

 The grip on her shoulder tightened.

-The Princess pulled away, stepping angrily to her feet.
-"You might be able to charm everyone else in your self-serving cabinet, Frieza – but do not think you can pull the wool over my eyes."
-She strode towards the door, her shrouded handmaidens hastily skittering after her, then paused, adding firmly, "If you think the throne is yours, you are sorely mistaken."
+Ambassador Bra pulled away, stepping angrily to her feet.
+"You might be able to charm everyone else in your self-serving cabinet, Lord Frieza – but don't think you can pull the wool over my eyes."
+She strode towards the door, her shrouded handmaidens hastily skittering after her, then paused, adding firmly, "If you think the throne is yours, you are sorely mistaken.
+I will personally see to it that Queen Dodoria puts an end to you if it's the last thing I do."

 Then she turned and left the dead King's chambers.

-The Prince's fixed smile slithered off his face, red eyes narrowing at the doorway.
-"It is a great pity when beauty is wasted on common women such as our dearly beloved Princess.
+Frieza's fixed smile slithered off his face and his red eyes narrowed at the now empty doorway.
+"It is a great pity when beauty is wasted on common women such as our dearly beloved Lady Bra.
 Perhaps she'll burn at the stake with a little more dignity."

 "Indeed, Sire."
-The Prince's Right Hand inclined his head, then said, tentatively, "What do you think she could have meant by-"
+The Prince's Right Hand inclined his head, then asked tentatively, "What do you think she could have meant by-"

 "Isn't it obvious, Zarbon?"
 Frieza laughed bitterly, leaning down to clasp his father's icy chin between two fingers.
-"My dear father has managed to deceive me one final time before travelling on the long road down."
-He sneered at Kold's empty eyes.
-"I am not yet King."
+"My dear father has managed to deceive me one final time before travelling on the long road down.
+He has planted a seed of suspicion in that girl's head which has led her to doubt my good reputation.
+No doubt she will gather intel and send a report to Un-Lundun imminently.
+And without Queen Dodoria's trust and formal concession," his expression contorted bitterly and he sneered at Kold's empty black eyes, "I will not be King."

-Frieza raised his hand.
+Frieza raised a hand.
 "It will be dealt with."

 Zarbon shifted uncomfortably on his feet.
-"But Sire, after your brother's disappearance and your father's death, the people are sure to suspect a hand other than Vegetasei's…"
+"But Sire, after your brother's disappearance and your father's death- if anything were to happen to Ambassador Bra, the people are sure to suspect a hand other than King Vegeta's…"

 "Naturally."
 Frieza smiled.
 "Then we shall name one.
 Perhaps this will work in my favour, Zarbon.
-The people love the Princess.
-Imagine how angry they'll be when they find her murdered by agents of Vegetasei."
+Ambassador Bra is a rising star in Queen Dodoria's court these days.
+Imagine how angry they'll be when they find her murdered by mysterious agents."

 He bent down and laid a kiss on the King's brow.